Hiccup246/james-watt-calling-card/README.md

 # TODO
 - Make the anchor tag open up a modal that informs the user about where they are being redirected to
 - Turn git repo into a shareable npm package
+- Maybe turn entire project to typescript
+- Think about having dynamic attrobutes
+- Think about what should be attributes
+- Implement a javascript compiler
+- Publish NPM module